 It’s time, argues Louv and his fellow advocates for time in nature, that we acknowledge this inherent human need – and that we begin more actively claiming and safeguarding our access to nature-based experiences.

 So how can we do that?
 For starters, Louv asserts, “We can preserve the remaining open space in our cities.”
 Furthermore, he notes, “We can weave nature experiences into our classrooms, and nature therapy into our healthcare system – and, as parents, grandparents, aunts and uncles, we can spend more time in nature with children.
 Here’s the bonus: When we give our children the gift of nature, we gain all the same benefits they do – the stress reduction, the longer attention span, the renewed sense of wonder.”
-(For more on Louv’s thinking, see “Nature-Deficit Disorder” in the September 2005 archive.)
+(For more on Louv’s thinking, see “Nature-Deficit Disorder”.)

 Get in Touch